jrgd/Add-Note-to-Notion-/README.md

 ### Running it
 - your bourne might not be the same as mine
 - zsh: edit ~/.zshrc to create an alias; export $PATH and chmod +x an.sh to make it executable

+### Alfred Workflow [WIP]
+use the configure workflow to insert where you've stored the script